Flow Super Agent¶

 - Each agent evaluates its

-conditions. - If a condition is true, the corresponding child agents are executed.
+next_stepconditions. - If a condition is true, the corresponding child agents are executed.

 - If no condition matches, the

-must be specified for every agent that uses triage. - Triage mode (
+defaultstep executes.
+Exactly onedefaultmust be specified for every agent that uses triage. - Triage mode (

-– evaluation stops at the first true condition.
+first-matchorall-match) determines how conditions are evaluated:'all-match'– all conditions are evaluated.'first-match'– evaluation stops at the first true condition.

 Good Triage conditions should: